markjansnl/aoc2023/README.md

 # Advent of Code 2023

-In this repository you can find the source code of my solutions of the Advent of Code 2023 puzzles.
+In this repository you can find the source code of my solutions to the [Advent of Code 2023](https://adventofcode.com/2023) puzzles.

 Every day is implemented in a struct `DayXX`, which implements trait `Day`.
 A template can be found in the folder [template](template).